ReynaGowie/crunch-app/README.md

 Crunch is a modern Vite + React app that connects people with ingredient-conscious restaurants, featuring a clean, responsive UI and a growing, community-driven directory.

-Test the web-app here: https://crunch-liart.vercel.app/#/home
+Test the web app here: https://crunch-liart.vercel.app/#/home

 ## Overview